It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

 It is always better to use saturated fat as your guide.
-Cholesterol is important but we now know that it has nowhere near the impact of the types of fat you eat.
+The amount of cholesterol in the food you eat is important but we now know that it has nowhere near the impact of the types of fat you eat.
+(Here's more information on cholesterol in food.)

-The key is to choose recipes, foods and ingredients that are very low in saturated fat.
+The key is to choose recipes, foods and ingredients that are low in saturated fat.
 Choose lean meats and eat less red meat.
-Use butter and fats sparingly and replace them with oils such as olive oil, canola oil and grapeseed oil.
-These fats are high in monounsaturated fat and eating more of this type of fat has been shown to have a significant impact on cholesterol profiles.
-We know that fish that are high in such monounsaturated fats like salmon, tuna and halibut are great choices as well.
+Use butter and fats sparingly and replace them with oils such as olive oil, canola oil, and grapeseed oil.
+These fats are high in monounsaturated fats and eating more of this type of fat has been shown to have a significant impact on cholesterol profiles.
+We know that fish that are high in such monounsaturated fats like salmon, tuna, and halibut are great choices as well.

 Thanks for writing,